mark-wiemer/hello-hello/packages/luanti/readme.md

   - Consistent format
     - Enables automated parsing into other formats (EmmyLua, LuaCATS, TypeScript)
     - Removes decision fatigue on how to format things
+  - Easy to validate whether updated docs are in correct format or not
+    - Ideally a single automated tool exits with 0 or prints detailed errors
-  - Similar to existing `lua_api.md` for ease of adoption
+  - Do not need to fully rewrite `lua_api.md` by hand
   - Very lightweight for adoption and long-term maintenance
     - Including comments :)
   - Familiar syntax to Lua programmers
-  - Easy to validate whether updated docs are correct or not
-  - Do not need to fully rewrite `lua_api.md` by hand
   - Should not need to manually do backlinking or other easily-automated tasks
 - For end-users to use it:
   - Available in multiple IDEs (at least: VS Code, Zed, emacs, vim)